CCSU-Robotics-Research/Drone-Inspection-Ground-Station/gimbal_teleoperation/README.md

 Inside `programmatic_tests/`, you will find some test scripts for testing gimbal motion without HoloLens.

 * `hololens_fake_test.py` - Impersonates the HoloLens by sending dynamic head-like motion over UDP to the running bridge.
 Tests real production path without a headset.
+Run `python main.py --telemetry` from a terminal, then run this file from another terminal.
 * `move_gimbal_test.py` - Direct serial exercise of the protocol.
 Cetner, speed mode, and angle mode with live telemetry.
+Run this file directly in the terminal.
 * `read_gimbal_telemetry.py` - Reads the live telemetry from the gimbal.
 To save a log, use argument `--output file.log`.
+Run this file directly in the terminal.

 These 3 files read from `gimbal_config.json` with dynamic overrides available for `--port` as needed.